 NSTDA conducts scientific research through its five national research centers.
 These five research centers are:

 - National Electronics and Computer Technology Center (NECTEC)

 - National Center for Genetic Engineering and Biotechnology (BIOTEC)

 - National Metal and Materials Technology Center (MTEC)

 - National Energy Technology Center (ENTEC)

-Additionally, six centers were established as National Science and Technology Infrastructure (NSTI) and three centers were set up as focus centers.
-NSTI consists of National Biobank of Thailand (NBT), National Omics Center (NOC), Center for Cyber-Physical Systems (CPS), NSTDA Supercomputer Center (ThaiSC), Technology and Informatics Institute for Sustainability (TIIS) and Thai Microelectronics Center (TMEC).
+Additionally, five centers were established as National Science and Technology Infrastructure (NSTI) and three centers were set up as focus centers.
+NSTI consists of National Biobank of Thailand (NBT), National Omics Center (NOC), NSTDA Supercomputer Center (ThaiSC), Technology and Informatics Institute for Sustainability (TIIS) and Thai Microelectronics Center (TMEC).
 Three focus centers are Assistive Technology and Medical Devices Center (A-MED), National Security and Dual-Use Technology Center (NSD) and Rail and Modern Transports Research Center (RMT).